pawelkociubinski/mock-server/README.md

 #### Custom error handling

 Our GraphQL API has a custom error reporting mechanism (for mutations only) inspired by this talk: <https://www.youtube.com/watch?v=GYBhHUGR1ZY>.
-That means that you can get a HTTP 200 code when there is some error, like invalid task id.
-However, there is a (small, but still) possibility of getting for example a Internal Server Error.\
+That means that you can get a HTTP 200 code even when mutation failed because of some error, like invalid task id.\
 This is how you should work with the mutation response:

 ```graphql